TC01/pelican-mboxreader/README.md

 ### Other Configuration Options

 ```
-MBOX_AUTHOR_STRING = 'via email'
+MBOX_AUTHOR_STRING = ''
 ```

 This string is appended to the end of authors created via mbox.
-This has to happen because the MboxGenerator class is a superclass of the ArticleGenerator class and both will try to write separate versions of the same pages.
+This is used to provide a way to distinguish authors via email and authors via normal Pelican, if you want that.
+It is now disabled by default.

 ```
 MBOX_MARKDOWNIFY = False